 - 1.1.1.
-Department of Health (the department) reviews and lists proprietary gravelless distribution products when the manufacturer or designated manufacturer representative demonstrates that the product meets or exceeds the performance criteria in WAC 246-272A-0140 and in subsection 1.2 of this document. - 1.1.2.
-Before a local health jurisdiction may issue a permit for an on-site sewage system incorporating a gravelless drainfield, the specific brand and model must be included on the current List of Registered On-site Treatment and Distribution Products.
+The Washington State Department of Health (DOH) reviews and lists proprietary gravelless distribution products when the manufacturer or designated manufacturer representative demonstrates that the product meets or exceeds the performance criteria in WAC 246-272A-0140 and in subsection 1.2 of this document. - 1.1.2.
+Before Northeast Tri County Health District (NETCHD) may issue a permit for an on-site sewage system incorporating a gravelless drainfield, the specific brand and model must be included on the current List of Registered On-site Treatment and Distribution Products.